 Large scale studies are due to be carried out on humans, and scientists hope this may lead to a new range of flu-fighting foods containing the bacteria to come on the market.

-The Sunday Times Style magazine last week discussed the benefits of fermented foods, along with their celebrity following, such as kimchi (a spicy Korean sauerkraut), miso (a Japanese drink revered for its longevity benefits) and apple cider vinegar as a key digestive aid.
+The Sunday Times Style magazine last week discussed the benefits of fermented foods, along with their celebrity following, such as kimchi (a spicy Korean sauerkraut), miso (a Japanese drink revered for its longevity benefits) and apple cider vinegar (highly regarded as a key digestive aid).

 So, how do you feel about eating pickled cabbage?!
 Whilst many people in the west may baulk at the concept, without perhaps realising the nutritional benefits, our team absolutely loves fermented foods like kimchi and sauerkraut.
 Yoghurt itself is a obviously a widely accepted fermented food, and it plays a vital role in the history of probiotics.

-This blog was written by Kathy Wheddon, Nutritional Therapist DipION in collaboration with our lifestyle writer Jacob Collyer-Smith, and was last updated on 22/09/2020.
+This blog was written by Kathy Wheddon, Nutritional Therapist DipION in collaboration with our lifestyle writer Jacob Collyer-Smith.